 3 Considerations Before Replacing Your Roof

-If you spend more than once or twice a year thinking about your roof, you are very unusual.
+If you spend more than once or twice a year thinking about your roof, you are not alone.
 However, the signs of water coming into a living area are enough to rev up your thinking process.
 It could be a minor leak that can be repaired quickly and inexpensively.
 More often, it usually points to a more serious problem.
 It could be that the roof was incorrectly installed (if it was fairly recent) or that it is has run its course and needs to be completely replaced.
 If you are currently in this situation where you need to understand more about your roof, this article will acquaint you with some of the considerations in replacing your roof.

-There are many types of roofing products in the marketplace for replacing a roof, but we will concentrate our discussion here on composition roofing only, because it is relatively inexpensive and survives a long time on your roof.
-This type of roofing comes with manufacturers’ warranties of 20, 25 and 30 years.
+There are many types of roofing products in the marketplace for replacing a roof.
+However, we will concentrate our discussion here on composition roofing only because it is relatively inexpensive and lasts a long time on your roof.
+This type of roofing comes with manufacturers’ warranties of 30-50 years.

 Composition roofing gets its name because it is manufactured from a composite or combination of materials.
-Composition roofing, which is also known as asphalt roofing, now ranks as the most common residential roofing material in Canada.
+Composition roofing, which is also known as asphalt roofing, now ranks as the most common residential roofing material in North America.

-Composition roofing products vary in quality and price, but even the ubiquitous standard asphalt shingles can produce a pleasant curb appeal, if you choose carefully.
-A word of caution, heavy products do not necessarily perform better than lightweight products.
+Composition roofing products vary in quality and price.
+The ubiquitous standard asphalt shingles can produce a pleasant curb appeal.
+Heavier asphalt shingles do not necessarily perform better than lightweight products.
 It possibly just means there are more “filler” materials in it that can be good marketing but not necessarily long-lasting overall.

-Traditional composition roofing does not resemble tile or shake shingles.
+Traditional composition roofing does not resemble tile or metal.
 However, newer products contain patterns that result in a three-dimensional appearance that is very attractive.
 Composition shingles come in a plethora of varying styles and colors.
 They perform well, especially given their affordable price.

 2. Choosing a Contractor

 Roofing installation can be complicated work and should only be carried out by a professional roofing contractor.
-When looking for a roofing contractor, you should look for a company that will do what they say, put everything in writing, and conduct the transaction in a business like manner.
+When looking for a roofing contractor, you should look for a company that will do what they say, put everything in writing, and conducts the transaction in a business-like manner.
 With a big job ahead of you and a considerable investment, you obviously want to be very satisfied with the way your contractor conducts business.

-When shopping for a contractor, make sure they have been in good standing with the Better Business Bureau.
+When shopping for a contractor, make sure they are in good standing with the Better Business Bureau.

 3. Checklist Before Signing On the Dotted Line

-Keep your eyes and ears wide open when arranging for a roof installation job.
 If any of your neighbors have recently had their roofs replaced, find out what their experience was with the contractor they used.
-Many times, the knowledge of a person who had work done can save you a lot of time searching and interviewing potential contractors.
+Many times, the knowledge of a person who had work done can save you a lot of time and efforts searching and interviewing potential contractors.